-The County is authorized to enter into the Financing Agreement pursuant to the laws of the State of Oregon and the Order.
-The County has entered into the Financing Agreement for the purpose of financing and refinancing the projects described in the Order, and costs related to the authorization, sale, issuance and delivery of the Obligations.
+The County is authorized to enter into the Financing Agreement pursuant to the laws of the State of Oregon and Order No. 2012-80 adopted by the Board of County Commissioners on August 22, 2012.
+The County has entered into the Financing Agreement for the purpose of financing the projects described in the Order, and costs related to the authorization, sale, issuance and delivery of the Obligations.
 The Escrow Agent has agreed to hold its rights to receive the Financing Payments in escrow for the benefit of the Owners.